theDarkDruggy/Cyber-Security/Networks/Fundamentals.md

 **DNS Server :** DNS (Domain  Name System) is a system that converts urls to ip address and provides access.
 **ARP :**( *Address resolution Protocol* ) The Address Resolution Protocol (ARP) is a communication protocol used for discovering the link layer address, such as a MAC address, associated with a given internet layer address.
 **RARP :**( *Reverse ARP* ) The Reverse Address Resolution Protocol (RARP) is an obsolete computer networking protocol used by a client computer to request its Internet Protocol (IPv4) address from a computer network, when all it has available is its link layer or hardware address, such as a MAC address.
+**Internet :** Internet is a global network that was created with smaller networks.
+**Web :** Web is only way of accessing information through the internet.
+**URI :** URI means "uniform resource identifier"  A URI can be a name, locator, or both for an online resource whereas a URL is just the locator.

+### **How is websites opening**
+**when you open a url :**
+* HTTP Request (request of getting HTML file)
+    * When you send http request , it is converted to binary code and it is sent by internet to thee server.
+DNS servers turn URIs into IP addresses and binary code is forwarded there.
+* Servers Response
+    * Servers analyzes clients request and makes a decision. and sends file via internet to your public IP.

 ****
 *Websites that i used* :